PARKINSONIAN GAIT

 Choosing Medical City Children’s Orthopedics and Spine Specialists

 Always consult with your doctor if your child begins to walk differently.
-If you come to one of our Medical City Children’s Orthopedics & Spine Specialists offices in Arlington, Dallas, Flower Mound, Frisco, and McKinney, TX our pediatric orthopedic doctors will examine your child and recommend the best treatment option to repair the problem and get your child back playing.
+If you come to one of our Medical City Children’s Orthopedics & Spine Specialists offices in Dallas, Arlington, Flower Mound, Frisco, and McKinney, TX, our pediatric orthopedic doctors will examine your child and recommend the best treatment option to repair the problem and get your child back playing.

-As previously mentioned, our doctors at the Medical City Children’s Orthopedics and Spine Specialists, will examine your child and understand the reasons for an unusual gait.
+As previously mentioned, our doctors at the Medical City Children’s Orthopedics and Spine Specialists will examine your child and understand the reasons for an unusual gait.
 At that point, the doctor will prepare an individualized treatment plan for your child if he finds the cause of the unusual gait.
 After correcting the problem, your child will resume his or her favorite activities.
-For athletes, it may take up to a year before they may resume their sport.
+For athletes, it may take up to a year before they can resume their sport.

 ____________________